swharden/QRSS-hardware/AJ4VD-spots/dontReadme.md

 ### 2019-07-13

 This week I strung-up a 30m dipole in the attic and built an oscillator, keyer, and amplifier (they're all separate modules because I intend to tinker with them individually).
 I finished the amplifier this morning and spotted the signal (the rectangular squiggle) on two grabbers.
+I was running 3 PPV into 50 Ohm so I think that's about 22 mW.

 Description | Image
 ---|---